Outdoor flash can be used in a number of ways.

 Guide Number ÷ Aperture = Distance

 At this distance, the combination of flash and natural light would produce a considerable degree of overexposure, so the actual distance at which the flash is positioned needs to be doubled.
-Doubling the distance effectively reduces the level of illumination by one quarter.
+Doubling the distance effectively reduces the level of illumination to one quarter the initial amount.
 This setup should more or less produce the correct exposure, but when using simple flash units, a degree of experience building and experimentation is always required.

 For example, if the meter reading is f/16 at 1/60, and the flash Guide Number is 80, then the distance of the flash should be is five feet (80 ÷ 16), which is then doubled to 10 feet.

 Since the directional qualities of the flash light are required for this application of boosting natural light, it’s far better to move the flash-gun rather than try to reduce its output by using a diffuser.

 The second (and far handier) use of outdoor flash (or natural daylight) is as a fill-in light.
 When shooting in direct sunlight, photographs can suffer from hard shadows.
 Fill-in flash can illuminate these shadows and reduce contrast, especially where shadows would otherwise render as totally black.
 The use of on-camera flash is ideal because the “normal” position of fill-in lighting should be as near as possible to the subject/camera axis.

 The secret to success lies in ensuring that the fill-in light’s strength is less than that of the main light source (otherwise it becomes the main light source).
 When shooting in sunlight, it’s highly likely that the flash will provide a lower level of illumination than the sun, unless it’s really close to the subject, but a few quick calculations can help before going for the shot.